CumulusNetworks/docs/content/cumulus-linux-512/Installation-Management/Upgrading-Cumulus-Linux.md

 1. Back up the configurations off the switch.
 2. Download the Cumulus Linux image.
 3. Install the Cumulus Linux image with the `onie-install -a -i <image-location>` command, which boots the switch into ONIE.
 The following example command installs the image from a web server, then reboots the switch.
 There are additional ways to install the Cumulus Linux image, such as using FTP, a local file, or a USB drive.
-For more information, see {{<link title="Installing a New Cumulus Linux Image">}}.
+For more information, see {{<link title="Installing a New Cumulus Linux Image with ONIE">}}.

     ```
     cumulus@switch:~$ sudo onie-install -a -i http://10.0.1.251/cumulus-linux-5.12.0-mlx-amd64.bin && sudo reboot